 We would love to have permission to use your photos in promotional materials.
 Please complete this form or confirm if students have signed a release as part of their connection to the school.

 Club Advisors and student leaders should use these guides to plan their campus-wide advocacy actions in the fall and spring.

 This resource helps Club Members understand what advocacy is as a concept.
 Club Members should read this document as part of their preparation for Training Session Two.

-Our faith teaches us that we should serve the immediate needs of our global family through charitable works.
-Your school’s generosity through fundraising helps us meet the needs of those who are most vulnerable right now.
-Follow this link for three possible ways to fundraise: CRS Ark of Hope, CRS Table of Thanks, and Create Your Own Fundraiser.
+Our faith teaches us that we should serve the needs of our global family through charitable works.
+Your school’s generosity through fundraising as a community helps CRS meet the needs of people who are most vulnerable right now.
+Explore three different options to plan your community fundraiser: CRS Ark of Hope, CRS Table of Thanks, and the Create Your Own Fundraiser.

 Fundraising serves women, men and children around the world by helping CRS provide lifesaving support, spur innovation and promote sustainable development.
 Download this resource for tips on how to take action through fundraising.

 Your fundraiser can create lasting change.
 Use your skills, talents and fundraising passion to make a real difference in the lives of people around the world, all while having fun and building relationships within your community.
 CRS’ Community Giving Toolkit offers easy-to-follow guidance, clear examples of successful fundraisers and answers to frequently asked questions.
 Join in the life-saving mission of CRS by mobilizing your community through giving.

 Hang this poster around your campus to recruit peers into your CRS Club.
 Fill the lines at the bottom of the poster with contact information so that interested students can reach out to join.
 The poster can be printed on a standard printer or sent to a local printer for professional quality prints.